ymuichiro/quick_learning_symbol_en/05_mosaic.md

 {0: 'Decrease', 1: 'Increase'}
 ```
 Specify Increase if you want to increase it.
-Marge two transactions above into an aggregate transaction.
+Merge two transactions above into an aggregate transaction.

 ```js
 aggregateTx = sym.AggregateTransaction.createComplete(